sandyghai/Hybrid-Cloud-Infrastructure-With-OpenVPN/README.md

 =========================================
 Hybrid cloud means the use of both public cloud platform and on-premises resources.
 Public cloud platforms, such as Amazon Web Services, Microsoft Azure or Google Cloud platform which offers infrastructure as a service (IaaS).
 A hybrid cloud enables an organization to extend their datacenter capacity, utilize new cloud-native capabilities, move applications closer to customers, and create a backup and disaster recovery solution with cost-effective high availability.
 Hybrid cloud has benefits but comes with technical, business and management challenges and requires the expertise of cloud architects.

-This document will explain to you how to build your own hybrid cloud using AWS and OpenVPN.

 Background
 ==========
 I was asked to automate and orchestrate on-demand Hybrid Cloud Infrastructure which will help us to connect with our client's private environment to identify loopholes and perform necessary actions requires in their environment.